MrAntares/roBrowserLegacy/doc/Start.md

 # 0.39.0
 ```

-Now you need to switch to the appropriate version to run MeteorJS 2 by using the command:
+Now you need to switch to the appropriate version to run **roBrowser** by using the command:

 ```bash
 nvm install --lts